-I am one of those people that has mixed feelings about Summer.
+I am one of those people that have mixed feelings about Summer.
 The one side of Summer that I love are the farmer’s markets with all the fruits and vegetables you can enjoy during this season.
 But there is that other side that I am not very fond of, and that is the heat.
 You know, those days when the thermometer reaches above 90 degrees with lots of humidity.
 When we have those hot days here in the East Coast, I keep myself indoors, or as my mom will say, “inside the fridge”, as if I were a ham that will spoil outside in the hot weather.
 But, I can’t complain; this year has been marvelous, let me say it again, marvelous.
 I am talking 60-65 degrees in the morning hours, feels more like spring.
 So far so good.
-But going back to the first reason of liking Summer, the many fruits and vegetables available.
+But going back to the first reason of liking Summer, the many fruits, and vegetables available.
 You find all kinds of vegetables showing up all at once at the market and you are tempted to take them all home.
 So, here is a recipe for you to enjoy several times this summer in a bowl.

 - 2 1/2 cups of cup kernels (From 2 corn ears)